What You Should Know About Shiitake Mushroom Health Benefits*

 Things to Remember about Shiitake Mushroom Health Benefits*

 Quick: Name the mushroom you most recently ate.
 We bet we could guess which one it was in under three tries.
 Was it Shiitake?
 (We were close?)
-Why’d we guess that one, of all the mushrooms we love for your health?* Perhaps because Shiitake mushroom health benefits are numerous, and because they’re delicious!*
+Why’d we guess that one, of all the mushrooms we love for your health?* Perhaps because Shiitake mushroom health benefits are numerous, and because they’re delicious to eat!*

-Shiitake (Lentinula edodes) mushrooms are second only to buttons/creminis/portobellos (all basically the same ‘shroom) when it comes to the fungi we eat.
+Shiitake (Lentinula edodes) mushrooms are second only to buttons/creminis/portobellos (all basically the same ‘shroom) when it comes to the fungi we most commonly eat.

 Shiitake mushroom — aka the oak mushroom — is super delicious and packed with umami (aka yumminess).
 Named after the Japanese word for “oak” (shiia), they are delicate and tender when cooked fresh, but heartier and chewier if they were dried first.
 You can recognize a Shiitake by the brown cap and white or cream stem, serrated gills, and white spores.